OmengU/quap/documentation/documentation.typ

 <Form method="DELETE" action={`deletequiz/${id}`} ref={deleteRef}>
 ```
 ]
-Note that this code has been condensed and is not executable in its current state.
-This should work, but it does not.
-Even after several hours of research reading the React documentation and studying the behavior of submitting a Form in JavaScript, no explanation for this oddity could be found.
-The most likely problem is that ReactRouter does not support calling an action without the use of a submit button.
-The solution, which was eventually come up with, is to create a button in the form, which is not visible to the tutor.
+Note that this code has been condensed and is not executable in its current state, which should work, but it does not.
+Even after several hours of research, reading the React documentation, and studying the behavior of submitting a Form in JavaScript, no explanation for this oddity could be found.
+The most likely problem is that ReactRouter does not support calling an action without a submit button.
+The solution, which was eventually developed, is to create a button in the form that is not visible to the tutor.
 This button is then referenced and clicked via code.
-This solution is not particularly optimal, but since the underlying problem is likely due to a bug in a library, it remains the most elegant way to fix this problem.
+This solution is not optimal, but since the underlying problem is likely due to a bug in a library, it remains the most elegant way to fix this problem.
 #code-snippet(caption: "useRef successful attempt with invisible button")[
 ```tsx
 const deleteBtnRef = useRef<HTMLButtonElement>(null);